oswinrodrigues/steward-little/README.md

 # steward-little
-My money don't jiggle, jiggle.
-It folds.
+> "My money don't jiggle, jiggle.
+It folds." - Louis Theroux

 An automated expense tracker for personal finance stewardship.
 Here's how it works:
 1. Read all bank and credit card statements (CSV) from `data/`.